igraph/python-igraph/doc/source/install.rst

   $ python -m venv venv
   $ source venv/bin/activate
-  $ pip install python-igraph
+  $ pip install igraph

 Alternatively, if you do not want to activate the virtualenv, you can call the ``pip`` executable in it directly::

   $ python -m venv venv
-  $ venv/bin/pip install python-igraph
+  $ venv/bin/pip install igraph

 Installing |igraph| via Conda
 -----------------------------